daeguhighman/os-pa3/README.md

 ```

 The interactivity score and priority of a process are recalculated each time the process is placed into the RQ.
-As mentioned earlier, interactive processes are assigned a time slice of 1 tick.
+As mentioned earlier, interactive processes are assigned a time slice of 2 ticks.

 ## Problem Specification